-The Prusa i3 line is based on the RepRap open-source hardware, but has the capabilities, fit and finish, and attention to detail of a much more expensive printer.
-In a market awash with inexpensive printers full of crappy parts that wear out quickly, everything about the Prusa i3 is quality: a hot end that can print anything, a best-in-market removable bed, and a slicer tuned to make the most of the printer.
+The Prusa i3 line has the capabilities, fit, finish, and attention to detail of a much more expensive printer.
+In a market awash with inexpensive printers full of crappy parts that wear out quickly, everything about the Prusa i3 is quality.
+Its hot end can print anything, there's a best-in-market removable bed, and the slicer is tuned to make the most of the printer.

-The only thing the Prusa lacks is an enclosure to make full use of its capabilities, as well as retain the smells and air contaminates from melting plastics.
-This product is a professional-grade, cool-looking enclosure you can assemble in about an hour, and works with a stock Prusa i3: no modifications needed.
+The only thing the Prusa lacks is an enclosure box or case to make full use of its capabilities.
+Our Prusa enclosure retains the offensive odors and air contaminates from melting plastics and creates better-looking prints to boot.
+This product is a professional-grade, cool-looking enclosure you can assemble in about an hour and works with a stock Prusa i3: no modifications needed.

 Advantages of adding a 3DUPfitters enclosure:

 Provides outside air to the power supply with no modifications to the printer

 More flexibility to print different types of filaments, including ABS

 Optional fume filter or vent to the outside improves indoor air quality (both sold separately)

 A controlled temperature creates better quality prints